Wednesday, 21 Jan 2026

 Listen for the soothing sound of the Allt a Mhuilinn, meaning ‘the mill stream’, as you head uphill.
-The stream once powered an old mill and now supplies hydro-electric power to the aluminium smelter in Fort William.
+The stream once powered an old mill.
+It now supplies hydro-electric power to the aluminium smelter in Fort William.

 A steep climb is rewarded with magnificent views into the towering North face of Ben Nevis, over Fort William and out west towards the road to the Isles.